urbit/urbit.org-reloaded/content-old/grants/2023/community-meetups.md

 # Requirements
 - Meetups should be geographically based.
-- You must host a total of six meetups, with a targeted cadence of once a month.
+- You must host a total of four meetups, with a targeted cadence of once a month.
 - Meetups must be publicized and include a web presence like meetup.com, and should be actively promoted via social media, in-person recruitment, flyers, a website, etc. If you need a signal boost, email thomas@urbit.org.
 - Create and admin an Urbit group for your community to which all meetup attendees will be invited.
 This group should be actively maintained with info about upcoming events, copies of past presentation materials, and any other related meetup content.
 - Share all the materials you generate in service of your meetups like, presentations, flyers, FAQs or anything else in ~siddef/uf-meetups.